seunggookim/surfviz/README.md

 # surfviz

 MATLAB codes for visualization of surface-mapped scalar values.
-Largely inspired by visualization functions in `CAT12` (http://www.neuro.uni-jena.de/cat/).
+Largely inspired by visualization functions in `CAT12` (http://www.neuro.uni-jena.de/cat/) but more adaptable in batch processing (no user-interaction required).

 ## Features
 - Various FreeSurfer (http://freesurfer.net/) surface models (white, pial, inflated, semi-inflated, sphere) can be used.